butzopower/typetalks/presentations/normalize/normalize.md

 ## Property types

-A type's properties can be accessed like an object to get a specific property's underlying type.
+A type's properties can be accessed - like a normal TS object - to get a specific property's underlying type.

 ```typescript
 type GeneralUKLocation = {